lukaszwojcikdev/ball8/README.md

  - [Thanks](#thanks)

 ## Introduction
-Welcome to the repository of Go code that simulates the Questions and Answers of Kula 8 from Interstate 60: Episodes of the Road.
+Welcome to the repository of Go code that simulates the Questions and Answers of Ball 8 from `Interstate 60: Episodes of the Road.`
 The program generates random answers to the questions asked, creating an interactive element in the spirit of the movie.

 ## Quick_installation